Tutul33/demoProjectAngular/README.md

 # Demo Project of Angular Frontend and ASP.NET CORE WEB API Backend
+# It is basically a demo project of feedback post and comment.
 # Frontend
   Frontend is developed with angular framework.
 It has angular service which consumes REST APIs.
 # Backend